 5 Examples of Nurse Bullying

 Nurse-to-nurse bullying can come in a lot of different forms.
-Some of the most common scenarios you could experience if you're being bullied by a coworker.
+Here are some of the most common scenarios you could experience if you're being bullied by a coworker.

 What a lot of these scenarios have in common is that the bully is deliberately trying to make you look bad or set you up to fail.
 It’s workplace sabotage.